Community mourns teenager’s death after gas station owner charged with murder

 COLUMBIA, S.C.
-(AP) — The death of a 14-year-old boy who authorities say was fatally shot in the back by a gas station owner has left community members grieving and crying out against racial profiling in the South Carolina capital city where he’d recently completed middle school.
+(AP) — Elected officials met a South Carolina community mourning the death of a 14-year-old boy who authorities say was fatally shot in the back by a gas station owner with calls to channel their righteous anger into collective support and political action.

-A Friday evening prayer vigil is planned at a counseling office across the street from the Xpress Mart Shell station in Columbia.
-The station owner Rick Chow is accused of killing Cyrus Carmack-Belton on Sunday night after chasing down the teenager, who he wrongly suspected of stealing four water bottles.
+Over 60 people gathered Friday evening for a prayer vigil across the street from the Xpress Mart Shell station in Columbia less than one week after authorities say owner Rick Chow killed Cyrus Carmack-Belton after chasing down the Black teenager, whom he wrongly suspected of stealing four water bottles.

-“It’s a normal, human reaction to be shocked and outraged and angry and frustrated that a senseless murder happened, essentially.
-This child was killed and shot down,” said Reese Palmer, the founder of Palmer Counseling and Consulting and host of the vigil.
-“We need to be able to have a safe space to process all the emotions.”
+“I am angry,” Richland County Councilwoman Yvonne McBride said.
+“I’m angry about what happened.
+I’m angry because a young innocent baby was taken brutally from us.”

 Chow, 58, was charged with murder after an autopsy showed that Carmack-Belton was shot in the back when off the store’s property running away, Richland County Sheriff Leon Lott said.
 While Chow thought the youth had shoplifted, investigators said store videos showed Carmack-Belton returned the four water bottles to the cooler.
 Chow’s son told his father that the teen was armed, according to Lott, but there is no evidence that the gun found near Carmack-Belton’s body was ever directed at them.